 Funding recipients are also expected to read all relevant travel advice, on www.smartraveller.gov.au particularly in relation to travel to Japan, before undertaking any AJF funded trips.

 The AJF will not accept any liability for medical, hospital, property loss, theft or evacuation costs incurred by participants in projects funded by the AJF.

 In planning overseas travel, it is recommended that applicants refer to DFAT’s travel advisory service, smartraveller and refer to travel advice for Japan which provides accurate, relevant and up-to-date information about Japan.
 DFAT encourages applicants and project personnel to register their travel with smartraveller at http://www.smartraveller.gov.au.
 Applicants travel at their own risk and are responsible for their own travel insurance.

 Grant Acquittal Requirements

 It is a condition of AJF grant funding that recipients fully acquit the funds received.
-Grant moneys must be acquitted within 30 days of the completion of a project through the submission of a completed Online Acquittal Report available at http://dfat.smartygrants.com.au/AJFacquittals and financial statement of expenditure.
+Grant moneys must be acquitted within 30 days of the completion of a project through the submission of a completed Online Acquittal Report which will be emailed by the AJF Secretariat to the grantee with advice of the due date and a completed budget spreadsheet of actual project expenditure (or financial statement of expenditure).